 Twelve South makes products that are primarily for Apple products - so this case is made specifically to hold MacBook and Apple chargers when traveling.
 If you expect to be on the road in the future, or even just working at different locations mid-week, this may help ensure you always know where your charging cables are.

-The Lume Cube has been making waves since remote work took hold earlier this year.
-It combines good portability with good adjustability, a "Goldilocks" lighting solution between the less expensive OlumiRing and the pro-level solutions.
+The Lume Cube has been making waves since remote work took hold in 2020.
+It combines good portability with adjustability, a "Goldilocks" solution between the less-expensive OlumiRing and professional lights.

 The Xebec Tri-Screen 2: $499.00